cau-gpzp/3DCartoonFortress/README.md

-TODO: Add Graphical explosion effect
+TODO:
+- Fix the bug on explosion
+- Set character moving